-- Owners that are found to have dumped their players to the player pool in an attempt to undermine the league may be subject to expulsion from the game.
+- Team managers that are found to have dumped their players to the player pool in an attempt to undermine the league may be subject to expulsion from the game.

-- If you are giving up on the season, we ask that you maintain league strength by providing the other owners with the most competitive team you are able to field.
+- If you are giving up on the season, we ask that you maintain league strength by providing the other team managers with the most competitive team you are able to field.

-- Owners should always be polite and gracious when dealing with one another.
+- Team managers should always be polite and gracious when dealing with one another.

 - Threats and obscenities are against the rules and illegal in many jurisdictions.

-- Owners that are found to have sent threatening emails to another owner will be warned and/or kicked out of the game completely.
+- team managers that are found to have sent threatening emails to another team manager will be warned and/or kicked out of the game completely.

 - These rules extend to message board posts as well.